bwalzer4/H1N1-Flu-Vaccine/README.md

 After exploring the dataset three features, Employment Industry, Health Insurance, and Employment Observation, were identified that had a significant amount of data missing – over 45% of the observations were missing.
 Across all features, 6.5% of the entire data set had missing values.
 I explored two different imputation methods to handle the missing data.
 The first was a simple mode imputation, since all of the features were not continuous and did not have a large range of values.
 The second method was an iterative imputation approach similar to Multiple Imputation by Chained Equations (MICE). <sup>3</sup> The iterative imputation approach used a Random Forrest classifier to predict missing values and the algorithm is described below:
  1. Identify all (row, column) indices that have missing values
  2. Select column c with missing values as the target column
- 3. Select subsample of the dataset (including response variables) that has no missing values in the training or testing data set
+ 3. Select subsample of the feature dataset that has no missing values in the training or testing data set
  4. For training data convert categorical features into dummy variables but leave the target column as categorical (multi-class)
  5. Train Random Forrest Model and predict missing values for target column c
  6. Replace missing values in column c with prediction as a placeholder